CUBRID/cubrid-manual/en/sql/schema/table.rst

                         <referential_action> ::= CASCADE | RESTRICT | NO ACTION | SET NULL

-*   *table_name* : Specifies the name of a table that has a constraint to be added.
+*   *table_name*: Specifies the name of a table that has a constraint to be added.
-*   *constraint_name* : Specifies the name of a constraint to be added, or it can be omitted.
+*   *constraint_name*: Specifies the name of a constraint to be added, or it can be omitted.
 If omitted, a name is automatically assigned(maximum: 254 bytes).
-*   *foreign_key_name* : Specifies a name of the **FOREIGN KEY** constraint.
+*   *foreign_key_name*: Specifies a name of the **FOREIGN KEY** constraint.
 You can skip the name specification.
 However, if you specify this value, *constraint_name* will be ignored, and the specified value will be used.
-*   *column_constraint* : Defines a constraint for the specified column.
+*   <*table_constraint*>: Defines a constraint for the specified table.
 For details, see :ref:`constraint-definition`.

 .. code-block:: sql